n-eq/dotfiles/README.md

 ## Contributing

-This may not be a collaboration-driven project but any contribution is welcome, especially concerning the `setup_dotfiles.sh` file.
+Any contribution is welcome, especially concerning the `setup_dotfiles.sh` file.
 Corrections and typo fixes are encouraged.

-# TODO

-* [bash_functions] Create a function to extract a compressed archive whatever compression is used, see https://github.com/techgaun/dotfiles/blob/master/.functions/extract for inspiration